 Current read

-Clinical traction from 6 study records, 10 active source records, 0 rapid briefs, and 0 timeline events.
-Evidence maturity is 84/100, human translation signal is 72/100, and frontier activity is low (20/100).
+Proof of concept from 11 study records, 11 active source records, 0 rapid briefs, and 0 timeline events.
+Evidence maturity is 15/100, human translation signal is 62/100, and frontier activity is low (25/100).
 Frontier activity means research movement, not settled human proof.
-Editorial launch override: Foundational science because The current graph has adjacent nutrition and exercise coverage, but explicit autophagy/proteostasis records are not yet deep enough for a higher data-derived stage.
+Editorial placement shown publicly: Foundational science.
+Graph-derived stage: Proof of concept.
+Override note: The current graph has adjacent nutrition and exercise coverage, but explicit autophagy/proteostasis records are not yet deep enough for a higher data-derived stage.

 This lane is still mostly mechanism and mapping.